robertorcosta/azure-docs.pt-br/articles/api-management/api-management-modify-content-layout.md

 ---
-title: Modificar conteúdo da página no portal do desenvolvedor no Gerenciamento de API do Azure | Microsoft Docs
+title: Modificar o conteúdo da página no portal do desenvolvedor no gerenciamento de API
+titleSuffix: Azure API Management
 description: Saiba como editar o conteúdo da página no portal do desenvolvedor no Gerenciamento de API do Azure.
 services: api-management
 documentationcenter: ''